simplocms/docs/docs/modules/resources.md

 ## Introduction

 Resources are loading automatically using the module's service provider.
-When you create a module using `module:make` Artisan Console command, all code for this purpose will be generated in the module's service provider.
-Better way for making a new module, you can just copy already some existed module and modify everything how you need.

 ## Configuration

-For example, a main registered configuration, which is located at module's service provider, has the following source code in a `registerConfig` method:
+For example, a main registered configuration, which is located in a module's service provider, has the following source code in a `registerConfig` method:

 ```php
 <?php